oraidex/tonbridge-sdk/packages/bridge-sdk/README.md

 ## Features

-- 🚀 Cross-chain token bridge & swap from / to TON to / from Bitoin, EVM & Cosmos based networks.
+- 🚀 Cross-chain token bridge & swap from / to TON to / from Bitcoin, EVM & Cosmos based networks.
 - 🍰 Simple demos & tutorials on how to create cross-chain bridge & swap using `TonBridgeHandler`.

 ## Quick start ✈️